 “Na so you dey miss the thing?
 Uche made me wait for a whole year.
 I never die.
 I never go mad.”

 Anu heaved herself up and tapped to open the email.
 She wondered why her sister sent her an email instead of a text to thank her.
-Moments ago, she had transferred the ten thousand pounds her sister asked for, from the savings account she set up for her baby.
+Moments ago, she’d transferred the ten thousand pounds her sister asked for, from the savings account she’d set up for her baby.

 Now as her eyes scanned the attachment before her, she found herself sitting up.
 The heading, HOW TO AVENGE MOTHER’S DEATH did not make any sense but the first bullet point did.
 She stared at it again and again until the words blurred into each other.

 - USE HIS PRECIOUS AISHA TO GET TO HIM.
 HIS DAUGHTER’S LIFE FOR MY MOTHER’S.

 CONTINUES ON SATURDAY